davidwong/ContentProviderTester/README.md

 Currently the app has permissions for READ\_CONTACTS and READ\_SMS set in the manifest.
 If you need any addition permissions for accessing the content providers that you want, then please add them and rebuild the app:

-* Add the permission(s) to the manifest.
+* Add the required permission(s) to the manifest for the content providers that you intend to query.
-* For runtime permissions, add them to the methodRequiresPermissions() method in the MainActivity.
+* ***IMPORTANT:*** The UI has been converted to use compose and currently does not handle granting runtime permissions.
+Either allow the permissions manually in app settings or install via adb with the -g option.

 #### Limitations